 Our Advice: Plan cautiously.

-At this point we have to be positive and hope that by later this summer and fall things will be somewhat back to normal.
+At this point we have to be positive and hope that by this fall things will be somewhat back to normal.
 People will go back to work and parties will happen once again.
 I know it’s normal to worry that this will never ago away but we don’t have evidence of that happening, so we have to make plans and hope that we will be in the clear.
 Send your Save the Dates and Invites and let yourself get excited for your wedding again!

 With that said, if you have a destination wedding planned for 2020 that will require most of your guests to travel, either domestically or abroad, I would postpone to 2021 if possible.
 However, talk to your wedding vendors and get on the same page with them about how to best move forward.